odoo/documentation/content/applications/inventory_and_mrp/inventory/management/shipments_deliveries/receipts_delivery_two_steps.rst

 ===========================

-First, make sure the :guilabel:`Multi-Step Routes` option is enabled in :menuselection:`Inventory --> Configuration --> Settings`, under the ::guilabel:`Warehouse` heading.
+First, make sure the :guilabel:`Multi-Step Routes` option is enabled in :menuselection:`Inventory --> Configuration --> Settings`, under the :guilabel:`Warehouse` heading.
 After enabling the setting, :guilabel:`Save` the changes.

 .. note::